 There are many other good desktop distros so check them out too.
 Some are specifically aimed at more advanced users and programmers, others are more suitable for servers and firewalls, and some are referred to as "bleeding edge", meaning they often require regular tweaks to keep everything running well.
 In addition, there are distro's that cater for specialist areas such as the scientific community, musicians, schools etc, and if you are inclined, you can even create your own personal operating system!
 There is no such thing as "one size fits all" in the Linux world!

-Major bonus with Linux, it contains no built in spyware, key loggers, or ad-ware, nor does it report your computer usage, Internet activity, installed applications, personal data, friends / contacts details, etc to anyone, and you do not get assigned a unique on-line tracking or advertising ID.
+For anyone remotely concerned about their privacy, you can rest assured that Linux contains no built in spyware, backdoors, key loggers, or ad-ware, nor does it report your computer usage, Internet activity, installed applications, personal data, contacts details, etc to anyone, and you do not get assigned a unique on-line tracking or advertising ID.

 * Your choice of Internet browser, it's settings, add-ons / plugins will affect your level of on-line privacy, exposure to adverts, and tracking.